-CTAL is providing much of the support for this process.
-This is especially true for programs that would like to take this opportunity to revise or update program educational goals.
+CTAL supports faculty engaged in this work.
 An overview of the support that is available, including resources such as examples of program educational goals and methods for creating or revising them, is available on the CTAL website.
-Faculty and staff are also welcome to request individualized support from CTAL to work with you as your program develops or revises its program educational goals.
+Faculty and staff are also welcome to request individualized support from CTAL.
 These consultations may include briefings at faculty meetings, guided workshops, review of drafts, assistance in identifying examples and disciplinary resources, or other interactions and support services.

-For help with Curriclog, our colleagues in the Registrar’s Office provide extensive documentation and resources.
-They can also be contacted at firstname.lastname@example.org with any questions or requests for assistance.
+For help with Curriculog, our colleagues in the Registrar’s Office provide extensive documentation and resources.
+They can also be contacted at email@example.com with any questions or requests for assistance.

 How are program educational goals being collected?

-Goals are being collected through a purpose-built Curriculog form (“2022-2024 Program Educational Goals Collection”).
+During the first years – 2021-2023 – goals were collected through a purpose-built Curriculog form (“2022-2024 Program Educational Goals Collection”).
+They are now being collected using other existing Curriculog forms e.g., program revision form, new program submission form.
 Curriculog is used by UD to collect and manage content for the academic catalog.
 Leveraging Curriculog ensures that all appropriate faculty senate committees review and approve submitted material before publication.
-At the request of the Faculty Senate, CTAL has been enlisted by the Undergraduate and Graduate Studies Committees to provide our expert recommendations and advice about each program’s educational goals as they are submitted.

 This process began during the University’s preparations for our 2021 reaffirmation of accreditation by the Middle States Commission on Higher Education and was further informed by UD’s 2019 Task Force on Learning Goals and Assessment.
 In their final report, committee members of this task force wrote: